manjuprasadshettyn/actian_katas_2023/README.md

 ![Architecture_final drawio(1)](https://github.com/manjuprasadshettyn/actian_katas_2023/assets/144985834/732b0e7e-3a59-4de1-9728-907fcd7602b8)

 **Architecture Style**
-1. Different Components in the architecture are grouped together logically to represent the concept of *Zoning (Separation of Concern)* i.e., creating separate zones to host databases, microservices that interact with users, Event Queues, microservices that interact with Queues, and External Integrations.
+1. Different Components in the architecture are grouped logically to represent the concept of *Zoning (Separation of Concern)* i.e., creating separate zones to host databases, microservices that interact with users, Event Queues, microservices that interact with Queues, and External Integrations.
 2. The Idea of Zoning will help isolate and protect internal components and data ensuring security by design.
 3. *Client-facing microservices* will work in a Synchronous fashion catering to all requests from clients (Mobile App, Web) with inbuilt Authentication.
 4. Shared Trip-related microservices will be open to allow users to access them without Authentication.